Current Status: Hardwick House School remains open through remote learning and onsite childcare for our vulnerable learners with Key Worker parents.

 Information for parents/carers:

-Parents/Carers will have received a letter from school (19 March 2020) outlining our plans to continue to deliver the very best education possible during these unsettling times.
+Please click here to see how Hardwick House School is continuing to deliver the very best education possible during these unsettling times.
 We are responding positively to the Secretary of State's request to us to keep our schools open for children of key workers and for vulnerable children from Monday 23rd March 2020.

 Our overriding responsibility is to keep our community safe, while maintaining appropriate care, support and education to our students in the best way we can.
 This is a time that will require a great deal of mutual collaboration as we endeavour to support one another as practically and safely as we can.
 We are very grateful to all our staff and all our families.